IBM/integrity-enforcer/docs/README_CONFIG_SIGNER_POLICY.md

 You can configure the policy by adding the following snipet to `/tmp/sign-policy.yaml`

 Example below is to define
-- signer `service-a` is identified when email of subject of signature is `signer@enterprise.com`
+- signer `signer-a` is identified when email of subject of signature is `signer@enterprise.com`
-- signer `service-a` is approved signer for the resources to be created in namespace `secure-ns`.
+- signer `signer-a` is approved signer for the resources to be created in namespace `secure-ns`.

 ```yaml
 spec: